i.2 – Seaports and the Blue Economy

 • The Liner Shipping Connectivity Index (LSCI) released by UNCTAD incorporates many port-related characteristics related to the connectivity of port systems, such as the number of shipping lines offering services to the national port system and the largest ship sizes.

 Good infrastructure and high accessibility or connectivity are increasingly becoming basic requirements for competitiveness.
 For high-income economies, innovation and advanced production factors become essential to remain competitive.
 This also alters the strategic role of seaports.
 Instead of just ensuring connectivity to overseas and inland markets, seaports also play a role as innovation centers.
 A port is no longer a quayside area where cargo is simply shifted from land to sea.
-It becomes a vital link in global supply chains and international transport networks.
+It has become a vital link in global supply chains and international transport networks.
 By striving for competitiveness and efficiency improvements, seaports can become drivers of innovation.
 This sense of innovation is strengthened by port cluster management that enhances knowledge exchanges among organizations within and outside the cluster.
 Through clustering, a knowledge spill-over is created, increasing innovation and added value.

 Ports can be sources for innovation, productivity enhancements, and strategic cooperation through the presence of large multinational firms, leading firms, and clusters of related and supporting industries.
 Ports can also enhance specialization, innovation, and productivity improvements through cooperation with ports and other logistics hubs in the region.
 Finally, ports can help support the diffusion of competencies and the further gathering of knowledge in port management and logistics.
 Next to pure economic arguments, these more strategic aspects should be considered when evaluating port development plans.